 3 by Dec.
 31, 2018

-Teachers are Elizabeth Goodbody, Michelle Brookfield and Jackie Dennis
+Teachers are Elizabeth Goodbody, gina lorenz and Jackie Dennis

 This class meets on Monday, Tuesday and Thursdays from 9:15-11:45 am.
 Two lead teachers and one aide lead this class of twelve children.
 This can be a great option for some younger Three year olds as well as older Two's.
 This class is very social-emotionally driven; much talk and play about separations, gaining confidence in their abilities, gaining a healthy self-esteem, and learning how to interact appropriately with peers.
 Children who are potty trained will also be able to sign up for our optional lunchtime enrichment classes.
 Children do not have to be potty trained in order to be in the 3 Day Three's class.

 Attendance Turtle -- As children enter the room they find the turtle with their name on it and place it on the attendance turtle to let everyone know that they are here.

 Choice Time -- children are able to choose areas of the room to play/ work such as painting in the art center, playing with play dough, enjoying books or quiet play in the reading corner, building with blocks, playing at the train table, cooking in the kitchen, taking care of the baby dolls, playing in the dress-up corner, putting puzzles together, doing a teacher-led art or craft project, exploring the sensory table or building with legos.

 Circle Time -- the whole group comes together to do group circle games, play instruments together, read a book, sing songs, or do some dancing games to music.